-Wander through rare trees along tranquil paths where magnolias, camellias, rhododendrons and azaleas grow in abundance together with a profusion of daffodils and bluebells among carpets of North Devon primroses.
-The Millennium Garden is a particular joy to walk in on a sunny spring day with its colourful herbaceous borders that lead to winding pathways into historic parkland interspersed with temples, follies and statues.
+Wander through rare trees along tranquil paths where magnolias, camellias, rhododendrons and azaleas grow in abundance together with a hosts of daffodils and bluebells among carpets of North Devon primroses.
+The Millennium Garden is a particular joy to walk around on a sunny spring day with its colourful herbaceous borders that lead to winding pathways into historic parkland interspersed with temples, follies and statues.

-A climb to the sham castle is more than worth it for the panoramic views across to Exmoor, Dartmoor and on a clear day Lundy Island.
-The track through the magnificent Woodland gardens, filled with a variety of flowering shrubs, leads down to the river and the Ugley Bridge.
+A climb to the sham castle so rewarding for the panoramic views across to Exmoor, Dartmoor and, on a clear day, Lundy Island.
+The track through the magnificent woodland gardens, filled with a variety of flowering shrubs, leads down to the river and the Ugley Bridge.
 Perched high on the hill is the newly restored Holwell Temple and as a memory to Lady Margaret Fortescue, The Kennel sits proudly on Oxford Down.
 No visit is complete without taking in these highlights.